bxji/spark/docs/monitoring.md

 * Individual fields will never be removed for any given endpoint
 * New endpoints may be added
 * New fields may be added to existing endpoints
-* New versions of the api may be added in the future as a separate endpoint (eg., `api/v2`).
+* New versions of the api may be added in the future as a separate endpoint (e.g., `api/v2`).
 New versions are *not* required to be backwards compatible.
 * Api versions may be dropped, but only after at least one minor release of co-existing with a new api version.

 Note that even when examining the UI of running applications, the `applications/[app-id]` portion is still required, though there is only one application available.
-Eg. to see the list of jobs for the running app, you would go to `http://localhost:4040/api/v1/applications/[app-id]/jobs`.
+E.g. to see the list of jobs for the running app, you would go to `http://localhost:4040/api/v1/applications/[app-id]/jobs`.
 This is to keep the paths consistent in both modes.